Project 57

-Project 57 was an open-air nuclear test conducted by the United States at the Nellis Air Force Range in 1957, following Operation Redwing, and preceding Operation Plumbbob.
-The test area, also known as Area 13, was a 10 mi by 16 mi block of land abutting the northeast boundary of the Nevada National Security Site.
+Project 57 was an open-air nuclear test conducted by the U.S. Atomic Energy Commission (now the Department of Energy) at the Nellis Air Force Range on April 24, 1957, following Operation Redwing, and preceding Operation Plumbbob.
+The test area, also known as Area 13, was a 10 mi by 16 mi block of land in the western Emigrant Valley, abutting the northeast boundary of the Nevada National Security Site.

 Project 57 was a combination safety test.
 The high explosives of a nuclear weapon were detonated asymmetrically to simulate an accidental detonation.
-The purpose of the test was to verify that no yield would result as well as study the extent of plutonium contamination.
+The purposes of the test were to verify that no yield would result, study the extent of plutonium contamination, and to develop methods of both surface decontamination and biomedical evaluation techniques for use in plutonium-laden environments.

 The contaminated area was initially fenced off and the contaminated equipment buried in place.
 In 1981, the U.S. Department of Energy decontaminated and decommissioned the site.
-Hundreds of thousands of cubic yards of soil and debris were removed from Area 13 and disposed of in a waste facility at the Nevada Test Site.
+The transportation of plutonium (which prefers to attach to smaller particles) by wind caused hundreds of thousands of cubic yards of soil and debris to be removed from Area 13 and disposed of in a waste facility at the Nevada Test Site.